Eriq Zavaleta: LA Galaxy

-On March 10, 2022, Zavaleta signed a one-year deal with LA Galaxy.
-He made his debut on April 19, 2022, against the San Diego Loyal SC in the U.S. Open Cup.
-He later made his MLS debut against Real Salt Lake on April 30, 2022.
+On 10 March 2022, Zavaleta signed a one-year deal with LA Galaxy.
+He made his debut on 19 April 2022, against the San Diego Loyal SC in the U.S. Open Cup.
+He later made his MLS debut against Real Salt Lake on 30 April.
 In February 2023, the Galaxy announced Zavaleta had signed a new two-year deal to remain with the club.
+On 30 October 2025, the team announced that they had declined his contract option.
+On 6 February 2026, Zavaleta retired from professional football at 33.

 International career

 Zavaleta was part of the U.S. Soccer Residency program in 2008–09 and made 23 appearances for the United States U-17 national team during that stretch, including three appearances in the 2009 FIFA U-17 World Cup.
 Zavaleta mostly played as a defender with the under-17s.

 He is eligible to play for both the United States national team and El Salvador.

 In April 2021, it was reported that Zavaleta had gained clearance from FIFA to represent El Salvador.
 The next month on May 26, Zavaleta was called up to El Salvador ahead of their 2022 FIFA world Cup qualification matches.
-He debuted for El Salvador in a 7–0 2022 FIFA World Cup qualification win over United States Virgin Islands on June 5, 2021.
-He scored his first goal in a 3–0 2022 World Cup qualifier win over Antigua and Barbuda on June 8, 2021.
-In his third match on June 16, he was given the captain's armband to wear, after the team's captain was substituted out.
+He debuted for El Salvador in a 7–0 2022 FIFA World Cup qualification win over United States Virgin Islands on 5 June 2021.
+He scored his first goal in a 3–0 2022 World Cup qualifier win over Antigua and Barbuda on 8 June 2021.
+In his third match on 16 June, he was given the captain's armband to wear, after the team's captain was substituted out.